 What is Axtary

-Axtary is a runtime authorization layer for AI-agent actions.
-Before an agent's tool call reaches GitHub, Slack, Linear, a database, or an internal API, Axtary normalizes it, checks it against deterministic policy, optionally requires a human to approve the exact payload, signs a short-lived ActionPass for the allowed action, records a tamper-evident ledger entry, and only then executes it through a scoped connector.
+Axtary is a content-authorization layer for AI-agent actions.
+Before an agent's tool call reaches GitHub, Slack, Linear, Google Drive, a database, or an internal API, Axtary normalizes what the action will actually do, checks it against deterministic policy, optionally requires a human to approve the exact payload, signs a short-lived ActionPass for that payload, records a tamper-evident ledger entry, and only then executes it through a scoped connector.

 The agent never holds your provider credentials, and an approval cannot be replayed against different content — the approval binds to the SHA-256 hash of the exact payload.